What is Kelvin Scale?

 Temperature in K = (Temperature in oC + 273)

 3. A temperature x is recorded both on Celsius and Fahrenheit scale.
 What is the value of x?

 C/5 = F-32/9

 Therefore, x = -40

 What is the Kelvin scale used for?

-Kelvin is also used in color temperature determination and is usually used in lighting.
-In an application for lighting, Kelvin temperature reflects the color temperature related to an object’s physical temperature, such as white, blue or bright red.
+Kelvin is also used in colour temperature determination and is usually used in lighting.
+In an application for lighting, Kelvin temperature reflects the colour temperature related to an object’s physical temperature, such as white, blue or bright red.